opsway/slim-attribute-router/README.md

 use OpsWay\Slim\AttributeRouter\Router;
 use Slim\Factory\AppFactory;
 $route = new Router([
-    ['NameSpace'], // the "root" namespace of app AppFactory::determineResponseFactory(),
+    ['NameSpace'], // array of namespaces parts of app AppFactory::determineResponseFactory(),
 	new CallableResolver($container) // optional DI container
 );